Sheikh Faisal Bin Qassim Al Thani Museum: Vehicles

 A collection of automobiles and artifacts in the museum.

 Several types of vehicles from varying periods are displayed in a number of halls.
 Automobiles dating from 1885 onward are displayed, as well as former automobiles used by government officials.
 Furthermore, a number of different motorcycles and bicycles are showcased.

 Car museum

 An additional car museum was opened in 2022 containing 300 classic, sport, and vintage vehicles ranging from the early 1900s to the modern times, displaying the evolution of cars over their 120 years of history.

 Vintage Sports Car exhibition

 In 2023 the museum collaborated with the City Center Doha Mall and showcased 11 cars from the collection.

 Coins and currency

 The coins and currency halls put on display ancient currencies, silver and gold coins used during and before the emergence of Islam in the Middle East, and contemporary currencies of many countries.
+As of 2022, the collection was made up of about 4,000 items.

 Qatari heritage

 Traditional Qatari artifacts in the museum vary widely in theme, ranging from pearling equipment, dhows, and Bedouin handicraft.